iaceene/1337_Exam_Simulation/README.md

 It works simply by doing a DIFF on both versions.
 All the subjects have been found on Github.
 During my schooling at 42, this project helped me to understand a lot of notions like how to host a website, working with javascript, php and others.
 This project has been created with the sole purpose of helping students to understand their mistakes and improve themselves.
-If It’s not the case, I am ready to make changes and corrections on it, 42_EXAM/GradeMe has only a non-lucrative and educational purpose.
-It is completely free and open-source.

 # Your help is welcome